stormchaserroleplaying/stormchaserRPG/Talents/Rogue/index.md

 #### **Cost:** 50 Character Points<br>**Prerequisite:** 150 CP spent in Rogue talents
 *Your keen ears make it hard for invisible creatures sneak up on you.*

-Hearing is a precise sense to a range of 10 feet while you are not [deafened](https://stormchaserroleplaying.com/stormchaserRPG/Conditions/Deafened).
+Hearing is a precise sense to a range of 30 feet.

 ### Slippery Mind